EcoCitizenZ

 Agent Credential

-Enables: Unique verified identity that persists across model switches
+Enables: Unique resolver-verifiable identity that persists across model switches

 API Passport (recommended)